Skip to content

 The sales team might want to increase sales on a specific product line.
 The administrative team might want to improve how they use meeting time.
 The customer service and onboarding team might want to improve their response rate and time.
 The marketing team might want to increase social media engagement.

-As an executive assistant, you might be on several or all of these teams because your duties are so broad.
+As an executive assistant, smart goals examples are different.
+You might be on several or all of these teams because your duties are so broad.
 On top of that, maybe you also have that personal goal you want to achieve—like better organizational skills, keeping up with the latest AI or project management tech, or increasing your network—that’s not part of any team or organizational goals.
+Executive assistant objectives are truly unique.

 So, enter OKRs, popularized by John Doerr, the VC who funded Google, Intuit, and Amazon.